nicslabdev/viss-web-client/README.md

 ### Launching and Linking Backend

-VISS servers, AGT server and AT server must be launched together with the web client.

-The IPs and serving port of those servers must be setted in the main page of the client.

-To launch the servers the repository <a  href="https://github.com/nicslabdev/automotive-viss2">nicslabdev/automotive-viss2</a> must be cloned.
+The WebClient can either be served by the vissv2 server to be used with it or by a WebServer deployed remotely to use with whichever implementation of VISS protocol.

+The web client is pre-configured to be used with the automotive-vissv2 implementation launched locally, since all the ports assigned to each of the components are the one defined in that repository and the URL to use them is localhost.

+In case the WebClient is used with other implementation of the VISS protocol or the URL used to access the Servers is different, it must be setted in the main page of the client the first time it is accessed.
+This will save the setted URL and port in the Local Storage of the Browser.

+In case the default port and URL want to be changed, the main.html file must be edited.

 ## Client System Architecture

-This project demonstrates the authentication, authorization and data access flow described in VISSv2 protocol.
+This project can be used to test the authentication, authorization and data access flow described in VISSv2 protocol.

 AGT, AT and VISSv2 requests are therefore supported.